Djokovic Sinks Dimitrov For Seventh Paris Masters Title - UrduPoint

 Djokovic collected his sixth title of the season to draw level with Carlos Alcaraz, adding to the Masters victory in Cincinnati that set him up for a landmark 24th Grand Slam singles crown at the US Open.

 "It's incredible.
-To be able to win it after quite challenging circumstances for me this week," said Djokovic, who was hit by a stomach virus that left him feeling under the weather in Paris.
+To be able to win it after quite challenging circumstances for me this week," said Djokovic, who had been hit by a stomach virus that left him feeling under the weather in Paris.

 He was taken to three sets in each of his three previous rounds but didn't face a single break point against the 17th-ranked Dimitrov.